n-zeplo/product-practice-handbook-2018/README.md

-# Product Design Handbook 2018
+# Product Practice Handbook 2018

 Product Design is the act of looking at the problems your users face with a magnifying glass to identify, plan and deliver a service or good using new or improved technology and processes to solve the users problems.
 In this book we will attempt to identify the tools that are available to help tackle product design, the processes that lead to team success and a number of examples to further your understanding of product design engagements.